jopraveen/jopraveen.github.io/_posts/2022-07-18-ctftime-imaginaryctf-bellcode.md

 > speed runnnnnnnnn 🏃

-- I will attach a full writeup in the ending of the writeup
+- I will attach a full exploit script in the ending of the writeup

 ![](https://i.imgur.com/QwH0wIz.png)